-The question “how to freeze sweet potatoes?” may be common.
-You’ve probably heard that it’s easy to cook and store them in the freezer, but how do you freeze sweet potatoes?
-In this article, we’ll explain the process in four easy steps: blanching, microwaving, cubing, and mashing.
-Whether you want a sweet potato that’s sweet or has a slightly bitter flavor, there’s a method for you.
+The question of “how to freeze sweet potatoes?” may be common.
+You probably know that they can be easily prepared and stored in the freezer, but what is the best way to freeze sweet potatoes?
+In this tutorial, we will outline the process in four simple steps: blanching, microwaving, dicing, and mashing.
+Whether you like your sweet potatoes sweet or slightly bitter, we have a method that will work for you.

 Blanching